mostlygeek/statsd-backend-cloudwatch/README.md

 The `debug` flag will

-* output the cloudwatch data (what does into the awssum API) to the console
+* output the cloudwatch data (what goes into the awssum API) to the console
-* won't send it to cloudwatch
+* stills sends it to CloudWatch